Lindahe0707/Data-modeling/README.md

 ## Problem Statement

-Build a model by predicting their potential customer who would like to subscribe their term deposit according to customers’ personal information, marketing campaigns information and economic context attributes.
+Build a classification model to predict potential customers who would like to subscribe their term deposit according to customers’ personal information, marketing campaigns information and economic context attributes.

 ## Solution